Head-On Car Collisions in Washington, DC

 Unfortunately, it’s common that the injuries suffered during the accident can leave the victim incapable of working.
 Emotional distress, including PTSD, can stay with the victim for years after the accident.

-The DC car accident attorneys at Regan Zambri Long know you have a long road ahead.
-Their mission is to guide you through the claims process so you recover the maximum amount of compensation and no one in Washington, DC gets better results.
-Our lawyers work diligently to ensure their clients are covered for medical expenses, property damage, lost wages and lost future earnings.
+Our firm has obtained significant verdicts and settlements for clients across Washington, DC.
+Our lawyers work diligently to ensure their clients are covered for medical expenses, property damage, lost wages, and lost future earnings.
 We offer free consultations and only receive a fee if you reach a favorable settlement or verdict.

 No one can change what happened to you or your loved one, but the attorneys at Regan Zambri Long can journey alongside you and help lighten your load on the road to recovery.